 T I 6:30-8: PM I 3/28 I 1x I $10m/$10nm

 KAVOD: A Support Group for Jewish Adults Caring for Elderly Parents

-This professionally facilitated support group focuses on empathy, coping, and problem-solving, while sharing the joys and challenges of caring for aging parents For more information and to register, contact Carlye Levine email@example.com at (512)-250-1043.
+This professionally facilitated support group focuses on empathy, coping, and problem-solving, while sharing the joys and challenges of caring for aging parents.
+For more information, contact Carlye Levine at (512)-250-1043 or firstname.lastname@example.org.
 Meets in Jewish Federation Shared Space.

 Relationships of all kinds can be challenging to navigate and sometimes we feel lost.
 Attend this educational workshop to learn how to avoid common relationship pitfalls and develop positive communication skills.
 We will teach you about different interpersonal styles, maintaining healthy boundaries and effective ways to nurture your relationships.
 For more information, contact Emma Howitt at 512-250-1043 or email@example.com.
 Meets in AJA Library, Room 226.

 T I 6:30-8 PM I 3/14 I 1x I $10m/$10nm

 Living With Loss